The 10 most breathtaking views of Toronto

 Chester Hill Lookout might be one of the best makeout spots in the city, due in part because it offers stunning views of downtown, the Don Valley and the Bloor Viaduct.
 You won't find a perspective in which the city looks more lush than this one.

-This thoroughfare that runs above the Front Street railway tracks offers a unique, sidelong view of the downtown core.
+This bridge offers a unique view of the downtown core.
 When walking or jogging along the bridge, it's always tempting to take a photo of the CN Tower and Rogers Centre, which appear as if they're right beside you.
 If you tire of the skyscrapers, turn your head to admire Fort York.

 A visit to the Port Lands, and Cabana Pool Bar, is never complete without snapping a shot of Toronto's skyline.
-However, if the thought of spending $20 (or more) to lie by a pool gives you the chills, you can experience similarly spectacular views from all over Polson Pier, including the parking lot across from Sound Academy.
+However, if the thought of spending $20 (or more) to lie by a pool gives you the chills, you can experience similarly spectacular views from all over Polson Pier.

-Located on the 51st floor of the Manulife Centre, this pricey patio in Yorkville offers 180 degree views of the city.
+Located on the 51st floor of the Manulife Centre, this pricey patio on the Mink Mile offers 180 degree views of the city.
 Head here if you're itching to sip luxurious cocktails and munch on cornish hen or beef carpaccio way up in the sky.

 What list of Toronto viewpoints would be complete without the CN Tower?
-A trip up will cost you (it's $35), but you'll be rewarded with panoramic views of the GTA and beyond.
-You can always combine your visit with a meal at 360, the revolving restaurant.
-Or try the Edgewalk if you're feeling daring.
+A trip up will cost you, but you'll be rewarded with panoramic views of the GTA and beyond.
+You can always combine your visit with a meal at 360 or try the Edgewalk if you're feeling daring.

 Other than the lounge and unlimited in-flight drinks, the best part of flying Porter is the view you're privy to upon take-off and landing.
 As you soar above Toronto, you get to see the city from an entirely new vantage point.
 There's nothing quite as grounding as that.